havenwood/roda-sse/README.md

 # roda-sse

-The roda-sse Roda plugin adds SSE provides a streaming interface for server-sent events.
+The `roda-sse` Roda plugin provides a streaming interface for server-sent events.
 Each stream is wrapped in an [Async](https://github.com/socketry/async) reactor and events are sent asyncronously via tasks.
-The roda-sse plugin sets appropriate SSE headers, handles disconnection errors, ensures streams are properly closed and provies a `last_event_id` helper.
+The roda-sse plugin sets appropriate SSE headers, handles disconnection errors, ensures streams are properly closed and a `last_event_id` helper.

 ## Installation